 Q: What help and support will I be offered?

-A: We will be running workshops on CV writing, interview skills and other key skills you may require as a job seeker.
+A: We have contracted with an outplacement services company to provide individual counseling on resume writing, interview skills and other key skills you may require as a job seeker.

-In addition, you can make use of the LifeWorks confidential counseling service that is available on 0800 1691920.

 Q: Will I have to work my notice?